jarelleboac/buddy_bot/README.md

 Created random pairs from a csv file, accounting for odd number of participants.

 ## version 1.1 (in progress) additions
--parse email and full name
--configure email send out
--format email with html
+parse email and full name, configure email send out, format email with html

 ## Getting Started